rabbitmq/rabbitmq-website/site/streams.md

 when using the [Stream plugin](/stream.html)) offsets are persisted in the stream itself as non-message data.
 This means that as offset persistence is requested the stream will grow on disk by some small amount per offset persistence request.

+## <a id="limitations" class="anchor" href="#limitations">Limitations</a>

+Streams internally store their messages as AMQP 1.0 encoded data.
+This means when publishing using AMQP 0.9.1 a conversion takes place.
+Although the AMQP 1.0 data model is mostly capable of containing all of AMQP 0.9.1's data model there are some limitations.
+If an AMQP 0.9.1 message contains header entries with complex values such as arrays or tables these headers will not be converted.
+That is because headers are stored as application properties inside the AMQP 1.0 message and these can only contain values of simple types, such as strings and numbers.